 Airlines and aircraft operators flying into Australia from overseas must meet biosecurity requirements under the Biosecurity Act 2015, administered by the Department of Agriculture, Water and the Environment.

-The following information represents the primary biosecurity responsibilities for airlines and aircraft operators with links to key information relevant to compliant arrival of international aircraft.
+The following information outlines the primary biosecurity responsibilities for airlines and aircraft operators with links to key information relevant to compliant arrival of international aircraft.

-- Pre-arrival Reporting (PAR) – the airline or aircraft operator must submit a pre-arrival report if any of the following conditions become apparent to the airline/aircrew or reported to the aircrew on or for a flight:
+- Pre-arrival Reporting (PAR) –the airline or aircraft operator must submit a pre-arrival report if any of the following conditions become apparent to the airline/aircrew on a flight:

 - Ill traveller or death of a traveller (passenger or crew).